Student Feedback (SGID)

 - Soon after the class, instructor and facilitator meet again to review the process.
 The facilitator provides a written summary of student comments for the instructor, and together they review and interpret these comments.

-- When the instructor next meets the class, he/she takes a few minutes to respond to the student comments and discuss questions and issues that arose in the SGID.
+- When the instructor next meets the class, they takes a few minutes to respond to the student comments and discuss questions and issues that arose in the SGID.

 How is an SGID report used?